acm7552/msai_capstone/README.md

 ### Other Models

-See respective repository READMEs for training, data setup,
+See respective repository READMEs for setting up the proper Python environment, data setup, training (if desired), evaluation.
+For this study, the only datasets required and used are AI-ArtBench and ARIA.
+Adjust config files as necessary for performing inference on the desired data.

 ### Training and Evaluation

 ## Results & Visualization

-WIP: Metrics with blank values are currently being calculated from output results, or weren't obtained due to time or sotrage constraints.
+WIP: Metrics with blank values are currently being calculated from output results, or weren't obtained due to time or storage constraints.
 These results are coming soon.
 ### AI_ArtBench Results

 | Model              | Acc | AP   | AUC  |